metti/stg/doc/stg.md

     *   (rare) duplicate data members are removed
     *   (partial and entire) duplicate type definitions are removed

+    After parsing, function parameter and return type qualifiers are removed.

 *   `-b|--btf`

     Read ABI information from the `.BTF` ELF section.
 BTF only covers the C type